SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 return graphit("grSql2.graphit", temp);</code></pre>

-This code calls the following graphit file which uses ${input1} and ${input2} as parameters respectively for customer_id and subscriber_id to populate the JSON with relevant invoices:
+This code calls the following Graphit file which uses ${input1} and ${input2} as parameters for the customer_id and subscriber_id to populate the JSON output with relevant invoices:
 ![](/articles/15_web_services/17_Graphit/images/46a_graphit_with_parameters.PNG)